oddbird/css-sandbox/src/overflow/explainer.md

 what patterns make sense
-(the difference between a carousel and tabs often comes down to how content is sectioned), and different types of 'overflow' always require different interactions.
+(the difference between a carousel and tabs often comes down to how content is sectioned), and different types of 'overflow' require different interactions.
 Any solutions provided here
-have to account for changes in overflow based on context -- and help authors access the proper interactions and accessible roles for each type of overflow.
+have to account for changes in overflow based on device/media/container context -- and help authors access the proper interactions and accessible roles for each type of overflow.